scanny/python-pptx/docs/user/placeholders-using.rst

    value does not match the `idx` value of one of the placeholders,
    |KeyError| will be raised. `idx` values are not necessarily contiguous.

+In general, the :attr:`idx` value of a placeholder from a built-in slide layout (one provided with PowerPoint) will be between 0 and 5.
+The title placeholder will always have :attr:`idx` 0 if present and any other placeholders will follow in sequence, top to bottom and left to right.
+A placeholder added to a slide layout by a user in PowerPoint will receive an :attr:`idx` value starting at 10.

 Identify and Characterize a placeholder
 ---------------------------------------